cbaggers/rtg-math/README.md

 The library provides:

 - 2, 3 & 4 component vectors (vec2, vec3, vec4), including support for:
   - unit, zero & equality predicates
   - addition, subtraction, multiplication & divising of vectors against each other
   - addition, subtraction, multiplication & divising of scalars against vectors
   - length, length-squared, distance, distance-squared
   - dot, absolute-dot & cross products
   - normalize
   - lerp, bezier & spline
   - Consing and non-consing apis
   - Optional generic API

 - 3x3 & 4x4 matrices (`mat3`, `mat4`), including support for:
   - identity, zero & equality predicates
   - component-wise addition & subtraction of matrices
   - multiplication of matrices with matrices and matrices with vectors
   - transpose, adjoint, determinate, trace
- - construction from angle (seperately or as a vec3), axis-angle, scale, or induvidual components
+  - construction from angle (seperately or as a vec3), axis-angle, scale, or individual components
   - inverse & affine-inverse
   - extraction of rows or columns as vectors
   - Consing and non-consing apis
   - Optional generic API

 - Quaternions
   - addition, subtraction, multiplication & divising of quaternions against each other
   - conversion from & to 3x3 matrices, axis-angle pairs, look-at position & more
   - magnitude, norm, normalize, conjugate, inverse
   - lerp & slerp

 - Basic support for spherical and polar coordinates